cscart/docs/en/cscart_addons/addons/address_autocomplete_by_google/index.rst

 Installing the add-on
 =====================

-    Install the Address Autocomplete by Google add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Auto Address add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Address_autocomplete_Selection_001.png
-        :alt: CS-Cart Address Autocomplete by Google add-on
+        :alt: CS-Cart Auto Address add-on

 =====================
 Setting up the add-on
 =====================

-    Here are available settings of the Address Autocomplete by Google add-on.
+    Here are available settings of the Auto Address add-on.

     .. fancybox:: img/Address_autocomplete_Selection_002.png
-        :alt: Address Autocomplete by Google add-on
+        :alt: Auto Address add-on

     * **Google API key**—Key to the Google Maps API.
 To get this key, visit the `Google Developers Documentation <https://developers.google.com/maps/documentation/javascript/get-api-key>`_.